-The inscription states: "MNHMOPIN BAP Δ I Ω NO Σ Π A Λ ATINOY" (Mnimorin Vardionos Palatinou), meaning "In memory of Vardion Palatinos".
+The inscription states: "MHMOPIN BAP Δ IQNOC Π A Λ ATINOY" (Memorin Vardionos Palatinou), meaning "In memory of Vardion Palatinos".
 Palatinos means that the deceased was an employee of the Palace.

-- Find the funerary plaque and take a photo. - ▶ Try to read it.
-What is the name of the deceased? - Find another funerary plaque which can provide you with information. - Take a photo. - ▶ Briefly present the information you have collected to your classmates.
+- ▶ Find the funerary plaque and take a photo. - ▶ Try to read the inscription.
+What is the name of the deceased? - ▶ Find another funerary plaque which can provide you with information. - ▶ Take a photo.

-Gallery 4 - From iconoclasm to the splendor of the Macedonian and Komnenian dynasties
+Gallery 4 - From Iconoclasm to the Splendor of the Macedonian and Komnenian Dynasties